shrutikapoor08/hooks-graphql/README.md

 ## TODO
+- ~~update UI automatically~~ (done)
+- delete a song
-- update UI automatically
+- beautify the UI
-- pull from an open source graphQL API
+- pull from an open source graphQL API such as spotify